-Because of these weaknesses, GAO recommended that CMS develop and implement a corrective action process that includes policies and procedures to ensure that the agency promptly (1) evaluates findings of RAC audits, (2) decides on the appropriate response and a time frame for taking action based on established criteria, and (3) acts to correct the vulnerabilities identified.53 CMS concurred with this recommendation.
+Because of these weaknesses, GAO recommended that CMS develop and implement a corrective action process that includes policies and procedures to ensure that the agency promptly (1) evaluates findings of RAC audits, (2) decides on the appropriate response and a time frame for taking action based on established criteria, and (3) acts to correct the vulnerabilities identified.

+CMS concurred with this recommendation.
 Agency officials said they intended to review vulnerabilities on a case-by-case basis and were considering assigning them to risk categories to help prioritize their actions.
-However, to date, this recommendation has not been implemented.
-In February 2011, CMS reported that the agency is still working to address the vulnerabilities identified during the demonstration program.
+Implementation of this recommendation is a work in process, CMS reported that the agency is working to address the vulnerabilities identified during the demonstration program.
 Specific to corrective actions, CMS told GAO that it now requires its contractors to consider and evaluate vulnerabilities identified by various entities, including the RACs.